KdotJPG/OpenSimplex2/README.md

 * 4D noise
 * More language ports
-* Consolidate render tiles in readme into fewer images
 * Move radius into unified constant
 * Pull some of the explanation from [the reddit post](https://www.reddit.com/r/VoxelGameDev/comments/ee94wg/supersimplex_the_better_opensimplex_new_gradient/) into this readme.